dwp/accessibility-manual/app/views/best-practice/automated-testing-using-axe-core-and-pa11y/README.md

 PA11Y is an automated testing tool which you can run from the command line or as part of your test suite.
 PA11Y uses [Puppeteer](https://developers.google.com/web/tools/puppeteer) to run its own headless Chrome browser.
 It uses [HTML Code Sniffer](https://squizlabs.github.io/HTML_CodeSniffer/) as its default runner, but it can also run axe-core at the same time if you tell it to.

 Axe-core and PA11Y combined will find around 35% of accessibility issues.
+We have published [a detailed breakdown of axe-core vs PA11Y](https://github.com/abbott567/axe-core-vs-pa11y).

 ## Single page tests using axe-core and PA11Y
 Before you can install PA11Y you will need to [install NodeJS](https://nodejs.org/en/) to be able to use Node Package Manager (NPM).